-You need to choose your new vnetCentral virtual network, have a different public IP address than vnetgwEast and make sure you choose Route-based VPN type.
-Select the Create button.
+Click the Create button.
 Remember that it can take quite a few minutes to create the gateway.

 Task 3 – Confirm Virtual Network Gateway creation

 You will know that your virtual network gateway(s) are created, when Azure provides a new public IP address to the gateway.
-Check both gateways.
+You need to check both gateways before continuing.

 Go into the rgEast resource group and click on your virtual network gateway.